roscopeco/mbzm/README.md

 * It doesn't support the (optional) ZSINIT frame and will just ignore it
 * It doesn't support resume
 * It has a ton of other limitations I'm too lazy to list right now...
-* ... but it does work for the simple case of receiving data with error correction.
+* ... but it does work for the simple case of receiving data _with no error correction_.

 Note that this last set aren't limitations of the library _per se_ - it's more that they aren't provided by the library, and the example program doesn't implement them either.